 Consultant: All of our clouds have a dedicated public IP with no firewall in front of it.
 All ports are unblocked on our end, except for port 25, by default.
 Each cloud does come with the native firewall built into the OS, though.

 Client: We are not familiar with cPanel.
-I understand it may incur additional cost.
-I also understand it is an admin panel, with tools that we can use to easily manage sites and their feature provisioning.
-Can you give me more info or point me to a URL about its functions (especially, how it can add value to a Windows system)?
+I understand it may incur additional costs.
+I also understand it is an admin panel with tools that we can use to manage sites and their feature provisioning easily.
+Can you give me more info or point me to a URL about its functions (especially how it can add value to a Windows system)?

 Consultant: You have the option of provisioning a server with cPanel pre-installed, but it runs only on Linux.
 There is no Windows version of cPanel.
-If you choose to use Windows then you would need to configure IIS as the web server and manage it accordingly.
+If you choose to use Windows, you would need to configure IIS as the webserver and manage it accordingly.

 Client: Are there any website traffic or access reports that come with the service?
 What are the options?

-Consultant: As we are not a website hosting provider such as GoDaddy.com, we do not provide a web traffic report or anything along those lines.
+Consultant: As we are not a website hosting provider such as GoDaddy, we do not provide a web traffic report or anything along those lines.
 Our service provides servers for customers who need the ability to customize and manage features on their own.
-Some experience is needed for some of the operating systems and configurations needed to set up what is required.
+Some experience is needed for some operating systems and configurations needed to set up what is required.

 Client: Suppose I have a Linux cloud server with Atlantic.Net as well.
 Is there an easy way to connect the Linux and Windows servers, sort of like an internal network?